-Thus, even though your child is over 2 years, you may need to have him or her on booster seat so as to restrain them.
+Thus, even though your child is over 2 years, you may need to have him or her on a booster seat so as to restrain them.

 You may also need to use a booster seat if they are not able to reach the dinner table yet they don’t want to sit in the high chair.

-As they get older, they will get used to eating calmly with the rest of the family member at the table.
+As they get older, they will get used to eating calmly with the rest of the family members at the table.
 So you will not need to buckle them up especially when they clearly understand mealtime rules.

 Use high chair without the tray

 Another way to transition safely is to use the high chair without the tray.